nickhalfasleep/sprinkler/README.md

 # sprinkler
 My python script for running sprinklers with a Raspberry Pi

 This uses a SainSmart 8-Channel Relay Module over the GPIO pins to run my sprinklers.
-The python program is execuded by a cron job.
+The python program is executed by a cron job.

 It needs refactorying and cleanup, but works right now.